Overview

 To select a resource in the Rule Builder, click the Select Resource button to reveal the resource selector.
 The first step is to select which resource type you're using from the following options:

-• Custom Setting - Settings are found within the Custom Settings section of Salesforce Setup.
-These could have come from Practifi or other installed apps or have been created locally.
+- Custom Setting - Settings are found within the Custom Settings section of Salesforce Setup.
+These could have come from Practifi, other installed apps, or been created locally.

-• Record Field - Fields on records.
-When selecting a field, the "starting position" is based on the object selected within the Rule Builder's context.
+- Record Field - Fields on records.
+When selecting a field, the "starting position" is determined by the object selected in the Rule Builder's context.
 For example, when creating a Rulebook item, the starting position is based on the object specified in the Object field on the Rule Criteria record.

-• User Field - Fields on the User record.
+- User Field - Fields on the User record.
 Who that user is varies depending on the Rule Builder's context.
-Still, it's typically the end user making changes in the system, e.g., the user updating an Active Form Field, which triggers validation rules.
+Still, it is typically the end user who makes changes in the system, such as updating an Active Form Field, which triggers validation rules.

-Not all resource types are always available, as resource availability is based on context.
-For example, the Active Form Field resource type appears when configuring criteria related to Active Form Fields but not criteria within the Rulebook.
+Not all resource types are always available, as availability depends on context.
+For example, the Active Form Field resource type appears when configuring criteria for Active Form Fields, but not for criteria within the Rulebook.
 Once you've selected a resource type, you'll pick a specific resource from within it, such as a setting or field, and then click Insert to finalize your choice.

 Operators

 These are the methods available for comparing the Resource and the Value.
-For example, if your condition is AUM is less than or equal to $1,000,000, "less than or equal to" is the operator.
+For example, if your condition is that AUM is less than or equal to $1,000,000, "less than or equal to" is the operator.
 Operators are selected from a drop-down list next to the selected resource, and their availability is also based on that resource.
-Using the same example, "less than or equal to" is an appropriate way to compare currency fields, but it will not work for text-based resources.
+Using the same example, "less than or equal to" is appropriate for comparing currency fields, but it will not work for text-based resources.

 Values

 Once the Type is selected, select a resource or specify a static value.
 Static values have to be compatible with the resource's field type.
 For example, if your condition has a currency field as its resource, you can't include text in your value, only numbers.
-The Rule Builder validates values during the creation process to avoid these issues.
+The Rule Builder validates values during creation to prevent these issues.

 Comments